 The UK will retain a system of recognition for EEA qualifications at exit day that is similar to the current system.
 The ARB will continue to recognise EEA qualifications that are currently automatically recognised and referred to in point 5.7.1 of Annex V to Directive 2005/36/EC (as of 29 March 2019), provided the applicant has access to the profession in their home state.
 EEA citizenship will not be a requirement for this system of recognition.

-The European Commission has advised EEA nationals holding UK professional qualifications to contact their relevant national authorities before 29 March 2019 to assess whether it is advisable to obtain a recognition decision for their qualifications in an EEA state.
+The European Commission has advised EEA nationals holding UK professional qualifications to contact their relevant national authorities to assess whether it is advisable to obtain a recognition decision for their qualifications in an EEA state.

-The European Commission has also confirmed that UK nationals will not be covered by the MRPQ Directive in the event of a no-deal scenario and that the recognition decisions after 29 March will be governed by the national policies and rules of each EEA state.
+The European Commission has also confirmed that UK nationals will not be covered by the MRPQ Directive in the event of a no-deal scenario and that the recognition decisions after Brexit will be governed by the national policies and rules of each EEA state.

-It is expected that professionals who have applied for a recognition decision in the UK and are awaiting a decision on 29 March 2019 will, as far as possible, be able to conclude their applications in line with the provisions of the MRPQ Directive.
+It is expected that professionals who have applied for a recognition decision in the UK and are awaiting a decision will, as far as possible, be able to conclude their applications in line with the provisions of the MRPQ Directive.

 Please see the ARB's guidance for architects for further information on registration in the UK in a no deal scenario.

 What should I do to make sure my qualifications are recognised in the event of a no deal Brexit?